-The phenomenon of financial exclusion was initially studied by geographers interested in 'geographies of banking' in the 1980s and 1990s, a period of bank branch restructure and closure in the UK particularly, which resulted in people experiencing difficulties both in accessing and using mainstream banking servites field of study expanded over the following two decades to include other, often-related financial services, namely payment, credit, savings and insurance.
+The phenomenon of financial exclusion was initially studied by geographers interested in 'geographies of banking' in the 1980s and 1990s, a period of bank branch restructure and closure in the UK particularly, which resulted in people experiencing difficulties both in accessing and using mainstream banking services.
+The field of study expanded over the following two decades to include other, often-related financial services, namely payment, credit, savings and insurance.
 Researchers also began to examine dimensions to exclusion other than location, including a range of societal, supply and demand factors and the processes involved such as those relating to the financialisation and marketisation of much of modern relations, with two researchers based in Ireland emerging as leaders in the field.

 As a result of this body of work, we now understand a considerable amount about why such exclusion matters in terms of people's welfare.
 In relation to the three dimensions of our enquiry - namely banking, payment and credit - a number of negative consequences arise.
-For example, exclusion from banking (and related payment) services can lead to among other things: lack of security in holding or storing money; more time-consuming and costly bill payment; inability to take advantage of lower prices of goods and services; and, difficulties in taking up employment, finding accommodation and participating fully in economic and sodiaWidespread dependence on cash as a payment tool can have even more severe consequences, as the COVID-19 crisis is illustrating.
-Furthermore, credit exclusion can lead to inter alia: higher charges and associated repayment difficulties; cutting back on essential living expenses or not paying essential bills in order to repay expensive credit; intrusive repayment pressure; credit rating issues, and associated credit constraint or exclided to repay expension of the adverse impacts on mental health and wellbeing can be considerable.
+For example, exclusion from banking (and related payment) services can lead to among other things: lack of security in holding or storing money; more time-consuming and costly bill payment; inability to take advantage of lower prices of goods and services; and, difficulties in taking up employment, finding accommodation and participating fully in economic and social life.
+Widespread dependence on cash as a payment tool can have even more severe consequences, as the COVID-19 crisis is illustrating.
+Furthermore, credit exclusion can lead to inter alia: higher charges and associated repayment difficulties; cutting back on essential living expenses or not paying issues, and associated credit constraint or exclusion.
+Moreover, the adverse impacts on mental health and wellbeing can be considerable.

-Each of these facets is identifiable in related Traveller-specific research, the vast majority of which has been carried out through National Traveller MARIS consistently reveals particularly high
+Each of these facets is identifiable in related Traveller-specific research, the vast majority of which has been carried out through National Traveller MABS- and consistently reveals particularly high